 I believed in the Lord with my mother when I was young, and was baptized in the church at 9.
 My mother was a leader of the local house church, and every time she had a meeting she took me along.
 She also took me to attend children’s meetings, and sometimes the bread-breaking meetings with uncles and aunties.
-When at home, she always taught me to read theand pray to the Lord.
-Gradually, I knew that the was personally crucified to redeem man from the hands of Satan, and that as long as we accepted His redemption, confessed and repented, we could enjoy the grace and blessings He bestowed upon us.
+When at home, she always taught me to read the Bible and pray to the Lord.
+Gradually, I knew that thewas personally crucified to redeem man from the hands of Satan, and that as long as we accepted His redemption, confessed and repented, we could enjoy the grace and blessings He bestowed upon us.

 Although I believed in the Lord, I felt I had no change, and as my study load was becoming heavier, I attended church meetings less often.
 During my freshman year at college, I spent most of my time studying and taking part in college activities, and the rest in playing games, eating, drinking and having fun, so I didn’t even have the time to read the Bible or pray to the Lord, completely living like an unbeliever.
 At that time, I was always followed by a feeling of emptiness, as if something was missing in me.
 In my sophomore year, I began to reflect, “I’m a believer in the Lord and I’ve been baptized as a Christian.
 But I only busy myself with my own life, devoting all my time to my own likes and many diversions.
 I can’t even maintain a normal church life, nor do I pray to the Lord when encountering things.
 Am I still a Christian?”
 In my perplexity and pain, I prayed to the Lord, asking Him to give me a way out and allow me to return among brothers and sisters.
 On one occasion, my uncle introduced me to a believer’s family near my college, and I began to live a normal church life again.
 I was thankful to God for His leading.